 Disneyland DOES offer vegetarian/vegan/healthy options, and it’s a funny thing when you start looking for them how they suddenly appear to be everywhere.
 Just about every restaurant offers some sort of alternative and plenty of the carts throughout the park have healthy snack options like fruit, hummus, veggies + dip, and so forth.
 For a full list of your options click HERE for the fact sheet created by Disneyland.

 UPDATE: The Disneyland APP will help filter through all food options!
 They’ve significantly added more items since my last visit 4 years ago.

 5. Be A “Single Rider”, Skip The Line.

 When the line is completely out of control at Indiana Jones, The Matterhorn, or at Splash Mountain you have the option of ridin’ solo to jump ahead of the line.
-There’s usually 1 – 2 scattered spots that need filling that could be done by you!
-You of course must ride the ride away from your friends but you will most certainly get on said ride much faster.
+There are usually 1 – 2 scattered spots that need filling that could be done by you!
+You, of course, must ride the ride away from your friends but you will most certainly get on the said ride much faster.
 You can also “ride solo” in California Adventure at California Screamin’, Soarin’ California, Grizzly River Run, Goofy’s Sky School, and Radiator Springs Racers.

 6. Experience the Real “Secrets”.
 Not the Fake Ones.